User Experience Design Process

 - Software Testing : Mobile app tester or say, Quality Analysts check the app solution’s speed, functionality, and behavior.
 They eliminate bug, errors and check if the UX is responding as per the set standards and desirability of the UX designer.

 - Mobile App Or Web Development : After the design gets ready, designers’ handoff the core file to developers to give motion to the product’s graphic and visuals, interface features.
 This stage takes longer time than design.

 Skills Every UX Designer Should Have

 What makes a Great UX Designer?
 Here are the five must skills a UI-UX Designer must have for building great UX.

-- UX Writing - Crisp, short, simple yet informative content is the lifeblood of any product.
-Design elements supported by guided content acts a manual to create stress-free user journey.
+- UX Writing : Crisp, short, simple yet informative content is the lifeblood of any product.
+Design elements supported by guided content act a manual to create a stress-free user journey.

-- Communication Skills - Having communication skills to convey the design ideas, inspiration, and user flow to non-design people is equally important.
-Successful Design thinking and its undistorted translation reciprocates good equation between the client and the service provider, and in turn, help clients to attract investor.
+- Communication Skills : Having communication skills to convey the design ideas, inspiration, and user flow to non-design people is equally important.
+Successful Design thinking and its undistorted translation reciprocates good equation between the client and the service provider, and in turn, help clients to attract investors.

-- Technical - Given, the design goes to development there are certain technical limitations, app responsive subjects and other practical issues that doesn’t go well with design while in development stage.
-Considering it, a designer has to closely collaborate with developers and discuss about languages, frameworks and tools superficially.
+- Technical : Given, the design goes to development there are certain technical limitations, apbut p responsive subjects, and other practical issues that doesn’t go well with design while in development stage.
+Considering it, a designer has to closely collaborate with developers and discuss languages, frameworks, and the Best AI tools for design superficially.